alice-i-cecile/understanding-bevy/src/ecs/systems-queries.md

 Systems are ordinary (if constrained) Rust functions that you use by:

 1. Defining the function with the appropriate argument types.
-2. Added to your `AppBuilder` with functions like `.add_system`.
+2. Adding to your `AppBuilder` with functions like `.add_system`.

+Systems:
+1. Live within a ['Stage'](timing/scheduling-stages.md), which control the broad timing and scheduling strategy of the system.
-3. Automatically run at the specified times and supplied with data to read and write by Bevy's [scheduler](timing/scheduling-stages.md).
+2. Automatically run and supplied with data to read and write by Bevy's [scheduler](timing/scheduling-stages.md).

 Ordinary systems can have one of four types of arguments:
 1. **Queries** (`Query`), which grab the components for all entities which have *all* of the specified components and pass the **query filters**.
 2. **Resources** (`Res`, `ResMut` and `Local`), which are global singletons for storing data that isn't associated with a particular entity.
 3. **Commands** (`Commands`), for queueing up broad-reaching tasks until the end of the stage.
+See [Commands](communication/commands.md) for an explanation of how these work.
-4. **System-chained arguments** (`In`), which automatically fetch the output of another system with the appropriate task.
+4. **System-chained arguments** (`In`), which automatically fetch the output of the system that is configured to chain into them.
 These are less common, and are discussed in [Chaining Systems](communication/chaining.md) instead.

-Thread-local systems (discussed below) have more complete (but not parallelizable) access to our app's state.
+Thread-local systems (discussed below) have complete (but not parallelizable) access to our app's state.
 They accept `World` (which collects all of the entity + component data) and `Resources` arguments instead.

 For simple projects, the most important distinction is between **startup systems** and ordinary systems.
 Startup systems run exactly once, before any ordinary systems run, while ordinary systems will run every tick.
 We can add systems to our apps with the [`add_system`](https://docs.rs/bevy/0.4.0/bevy/app/struct.AppBuilder.html#method.add_system) or `add_startup_system` methods: